 Value is very important.
 The market conditions are changing rapidly and pricing the home right is critical to your success.
 Price too low and you are potentially giving away hard earned equity.
 Too high and no one will call.
 So the answer is, maybe.
 It depends on your ability to do research.
 A Realtor® is going to pull data from the MLS “sold properties” within (x) miles of your property within the last 6 months.
 But, as you know, the market is changing so rapidly that 4 month old sale data might be misleading.
 As well, one or two “sales” within that data might be “fire” type sales which will skew values but are not necessarily indicative of the right value.
 The best CMA is to look at home listed on the market, research sold data through the “on-line” public records; talk with neighbors, etc. Attempting to break all the data into a “price per square foot” number (living area).
 Then add or subtract value for conditions such as: (i) lot; (ii) pool: (iii) upgrades; (iv) other considerations.

-Our PLATINUM and GOLD Managed programs come with a free CMA.
+Our SILVER Advanced, GOLD Managed and PLATINUM programs come with a free CMA.

 If your program does not include a CMA, you may also want to consider ordering one through ADDvantage for $50.00 in the Add Accessories section of MY ACCOUNT.

-Yes, in this plan, our listing commission is $499.00.
+Yes, in this plan, our listing commission is $499 (plus $2,500 at close).
 Compared with 3%, this is still a huge savings for full service representation.

 Yes, talk to a GetMoreOffers.com authorized broker--free: 877-232-9695.
 This free service is not the same as getting full representation in a contract such as PLATINUM.
 If in doubt, it is helpful to talk to an experienced broker.

 We strongly advise that flat fee listed sellers not to use a FSBO sign.
 The message a FSBO sign conveys to Realtors® damages and dilutes the marketing message.
-GetMoreOffers.com recommends Sellers use an one of our standard yard signs, although, FSBO yard signs are permitted in most areas.
-Some MLS boards will not allow FSBO signs and prohibit any photos that show a FSBO sign on the MLS.
+GetMoreOffers.com recommends Sellers use one of our standard yard signs.
+Note that although FSBO yard signs are permitted in most areas, some MLS boards will not allow FSBO signs and prohibit any photos that show a FSBO sign on the MLS.

 Reasons to use our sign: